replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/hostOS.md

 ### Included Resources

 The results of the hostOS collector are stored in the `host-collectors/system` directory of the support bundle.
-However, if `runHostCollectorsInPod` is enabled, the results will be stored in the `host-collectors/system/<node name>` directory of the support bundle with the node name as a folder name.
-And `node_list.json` will be created in the `host-collectors/system` directory with the list of node names.

 #### `hostos_info.json`